-As part of our Parkmaker approach, at CTPark Bucharest West, CTP developed its second unique Clubhaus to act as a central meeting point for all client, employees and the surrounding community.
-With car-charging stations, flexible co-working facilities, space for presentations and gatherings, in addition to cafes and restaruants, the Clubhaus has been a massive success.
-Surrounded by well-lit and enjoyable landscaping, Clubhaus is a brings people together in a pleasant green environment.
+As part of our Parkmaker concept, CTP developed its 2nd unique Clubhaus to act as a central meeting point for all client, employees and the surrounding community.
+With car charging stations, flexible co-working facilities, space for presentations and gatherings, in addition to cafe's and restaruants, the Clubhaus has been a massive success.
+Surrounded by well lit and enjoyable landscaping, Clubhaus is a brings people together in a pleasant green environment.